 There’s a wide body of research emerging that journaling and other forms of personal written expression can have a beneficial impact on our emotional and even physical health.
 Journaling can serve as a way to process experience, heal past trauma, improve relationships, develop your intuition, discover your true feelings, and even maximize your business efficiency.
 And it’s a whole lot cheaper than therapy!

 I’ve written in my journal nearly every day for the past two decades and find it to be an indispensable tool and companion.
-Currently, I’m training with the Therapeutic Writing Institute to become a Certified Journal Facilitator who teaches JOURNAL TO THE SELF® Workshops.
+I completed training with the Center for Journal Therapy am a Certified Instructor of JOURNAL TO THE SELF® Workshops.
 Stay tuned for workshop information coming soon!